-hen you get these services Services that are covered for you In-Network Point-of-Service (POS) Hearing services (Medicare-covered) Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$35 copay for each Medicare-covered exam to diagnose and treat hearing and balance issues.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Silver&Fit toll free at (877) 427-4788.
+(TTY: 711).
+Hearing services (Medicare covered) Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$35 copay for each Medicare covered exam to diagnose and treat hearing and balance issues.
 Referral may be required.
-30% of the total allowed amount for each Medicare-covered exam to diagnose and treat hearing and balance issues when using your POS benefit.
-Hearing services (Supplemental) You must see a TruHearing provider to use this benefit.
-Call 1- 844-277-8097to schedule an appointment (for TTY, dial 711).
-Routine hearing exam: One non-Medicare-covered routine hearing exam per calendar year. \$0 copay for one routine hearing exam per calendar year.
+30% of the total allowed amount for each Medicare covered exam to diagnose and treat hearing and balance issues when using your POS benefit.

+when you get these services Services that are covered for you In-Network Point-of-Service (POS) Hearing services (Supplemental) You must see a TruHearing provider to use this benefit.
+Call 1-844-277-8097 to schedule an appointment (for TTY, dial 711).
+Routine hearing exam: One non-Medicare covered routine hearing exam per calendar year. \$0 copay for one routine hearing exam per calendar year. \$0 copay for one hearing aid fitting and evaluation visit.
 Routine hearing exam and hearing aid services are not available out-of-network.
 Any services received from a provider outside of the TruHearing network would be your responsibility.
 Hearing aids: Up to two TruHearing-branded hearing aids every calendar year (one aid per ear per calendar year).
 Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors.
-You must see a TruHearing provider to use this benefit. \$699 copay per aid for Flyte Advanced Hearing Aid Products offered by TruHearing \$999 copay per aid for Flyte Premium Hearing Aid Products offered by TruHearing
+You must see a TruHearing provider to use this benefit.
+Hearing aids: Your hearing aid purchase includes: Follow-up provider visits within first year of hearing aid purchase 60-day trial period 3-year extended warranty 80 batteries per aid Premium hearing aids are available in rechargeable style options for an additional \$50 per aid. \$699 copay per aid for Flyte Advanced Hearing Aid Products offered by TruHearing \$999 copay per aid for Flyte Premium Hearing Aid Products offered by TruHearing